edgefront/cms-mono/packages/api/README.md

 # System Requirements
 > 1. Node.js latest v10.x or newer
+> 1. MySQL / Maria DB
-> 1. PostgreSQL ( if you use MySQL, need to configure right driver for knex, and disable PostGraphile manually )
+> 1. ~~PostgreSQL ( if you use MySQL, need to configure right driver for knex, and disable PostGraphile manually )~~

 # Usage